How to Block Search Engines Using robots.txt disallow Rule

 Robots.txt is a plain text file used to communicate with web crawlers.
 The file is located in the root directory of a site.

 It works by telling the search bots which parts of the site should and shouldn’t be scanned.
 It’s up to robots.txt whether the bots are allowed or disallowed to crawl a website.

 In other words, you can configure the file to prevent search engines from scanning and indexing pages or files on your site.

-If you have pages that contain sensitive information, you would want to make them private.
+If you want to block crawlers from accessing your entire website, or if you have sensitive information on pages that you want to make private.
 Unfortunately, search engine bots can’t automatically distinguish between public and private content.
 In this case, restricting access is necessary.